Takaman/Encrypted-ICMP-Sniffer-tool/README.md

 ### Usage
 Two ways to run.
 - Through the exe file.
 You do not need to install python and its dependencies.
-- The normal python method
+- The normal python method.
+Debugging would be easier here if you are testing.

 1. `pip3 install -r requirements.txt` (Only need if you use python script method)